isomerpages/mti-cap/pages/Terms of Use.md

 description: All access of any area of www.cap.gov.sg is governed by the terms and conditions listed on the page.
 Continue only if you accept the terms.
 ---
 #### **General Legal Information**

 ##### 1. Agreement - Terms
-All access of any area of www.cap.gov.sg ("The Website") is governed by the terms and conditions below ("Terms").
+All access of any area of www.cap.gov.sg (“The Website”) is governed by the terms and conditions below (“Terms”).
 If you do not accept any of these Terms, exit immediately.
 Continue only if you accept these Terms.

-In these Terms, the words "we", "our" and "us" refers to the Government of Singapore.
+In these Terms, the words “we”, “our” and “us” refers to the Government of Singapore.

-##### 2. Access To  CAP
+##### 2. Access To  The Website

 The accessibility and operation of The Website relies on technologies outside our control.
 We do not guarantee continuous accessibility or uninterrupted operation of The Website.